Hampton Court Flower Show & Cotswolds Garden Tour

 - Transport and guidance throughout your stay

-- 5 nights accommodation in Winchcombe and 4 nights at Hampton Court Palace
+- 6 nights accommodation in Winchcombe and 3 nights hotel

 - Breakfast Menu: Your choice of full English breakfast, selection of cereals, porridge, yogurts, fruit/smoked haddock, salmon etc (We cater for individual tastes, allergies and preferences – please let us know

 The price of this special tour is *£2,518 per person sharing in a twin bedded room.